Particular/docs.particular.net/samples/ravendb/simple/sample.md

 Note that the message type maps to multiple subscriber endpoints.

- * The Subscription message type and version are stored under the `MessageType` property.
+ * The Subscription message type and version are stored in the `MessageType` property.
  * The list of subscribers is stored in a array of objects each containing `Queue` and `MachineName` properties.

 ![](subscriptions.png)